gavdilabs/TimeSheet/README.md

 Example Project for Graduates, using a Timesheet application as example with the following entities included:

+## Getting Started

+Prior to running the project you'll need an .npmrc file that gives access to some internal packages.
+This file can be found within the company Teams channel (Tools nad Processes).

+Remember to install both dependencies for the UI and the service module prior to running the solution.

 Entity | Purpose
 ---------|----------
 `Employee` | The Employees that can access the Timesheet